 Colorado Bridge Financing

 Bridge financing is an important aspect of what we do here at Abbey Mortgage & Investments in Colorado.
 But what, exactly, are they and how do they work?
-On this page, you’ll find information about what bridge loans are, the different types of bridge loans, what they’re used for, pros and cons, and more!
+On this page, you’ll find information about what bridge loans are, the different types of bridge lending options, what they’re used for, pros and cons, and more!

-Commercial bridge loans are structured and made primarily for businesses looking for commercial real estate financing.
+Commercial bridge mortgages are structured and made primarily for businesses looking for commercial real estate financing.
 These types of loans are quick business loans that are often used when traditional financing isn’t an option.
 Big banks and other lenders will not lend on a property if it is incomplete, needs renovating, hasn’t been constructed yet, and countless other reasons.
 Commercial bridge financing is an asset-based loan that has different guidelines and requirements than other financing options.
-Most notably, business bridge loans get you financing much quicker, don’t rely solely on your credit, and give you the flexibility to buy unbuilt plots or businesses that need renovation.
+Most notably, business bridge mortgages get you financing much quicker, don’t rely solely on your credit, and give you the flexibility to buy land plots or businesses that need renovation.